microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 Task FinalizeMultiTestRunAsync(IEnumerable<AttachmentSet> attachments, bool multiTestRunCompleted, bool collectMetrics, IMultiTestRunFinalizationEventsHandler eventsHandler, CancellationToken cancellationToken);
 ```

 Method can be used to start a new Multi Test Run Finalization process, which is reprocessing all data collector attachments passed as first argument using all available attachment processors.
+When `collectMetrics` is set to `true` Test Platform will provide information about initial number of attachments, final number of attachments, time taken in seconds to process all data collector attachments.

 3. Introduce a new `IMultiTestRunFinalizationEventsHandler` interface: